 Our experience: We visited Strasbourg with kids at the end of February and it was a wonderful experience.
 There were no crowds even on a weekend and we could quietly explore the city and enjoy the best it has to offer.

 READ ALSO: Best Time to Visit Europe

 Strasbourg city tours and day trips in the area

 Strasbourg is located in a beautiful Alsace region and it would be a pity not to see more of it.
 I highly recommend a day trip to the charming town Colmar and also the wineries.
-This is one of the best highlights of Alsace day trip from Strasbourg.
-If you have less time, consider this half-day wine tour from Strasbourg.
+Colmar can be easily reached by train, but if you want to make the most of your time, consider a tour that covers several places in a day.

 Where to stay in Strasbourg

-Probably the nicest area to stay in Strasbourg for tourists is in the old city centre of Strasbourg.
+Probably the nicest area to stay in Strasbourg for tourists is in the old city center of Strasbourg.

 If you are looking for a really nice 4-5* hotel right in the heart of the city, I recommend these highly-rated hotels:

 - 5* Pavillon Régent Petite France

 - 4* Cour du Corbeau – MGallery (one of the nicest hotels!)